Developmental Services Worker - Alternate Delivery (DSAD)

 Books & Supplies

-Developmental Services Worker graduates make a difference in the lives of children and adults experiencing life with developmental and intellectual disabilities and their families.
-According to Statistics Canada, more than 60,000 Ontarians experience life with a developmental and intellectual disability.
-As a skilled and caring Developmental Services Professional, you can support individuals living life with a developmental and intellectual disability to live, work, and participate in their communities as valued citizens.
-Your comprehensive understanding of developmental and intellectual disabilities, knowledge of teaching and training strategies, skills in the area of behaviour management (prevention and intervention strategies), and the desire to help others will help you build a rewarding career in the Social Services and Education Sectors.
+Developmental Services Worker graduates make a difference in the lives of children and adults experiencing life with physical, developmental, and intellectual disabilities and their families.
+As a skilled and caring Developmental Services Professional, you can support individuals living life with a physical, developmental, and intellectual disabilities to live, work, play, and participate in their communities as valued citizens.
+As a Developmental Services Worker graduate, you can also make a difference as an Educational Assistant in the classroom.
+You will acquire the knowledge and skills required to work effectively as a support staff in elementary and secondary school classrooms, to assist teachers, and other classroom staff in implementing academic studies and education plans.
+Your comprehensive understanding of physical, developmental, and intellectual disabilities, knowledge of teaching and training strategies, skills in the area of positive behaviour supports and individual education plans, and the desire to support others will enable you to build a rewarding career in the Developmental Services Sector and Education Sector.

 Developmental Services Worker graduates support children and adults living life with developmental and intellectual disabilities, and / or dual diagnosis.
 This can lead to a range of positions, including: